 “Where did these come from?” she asked her cousin.

 Rosha explained that at dawn the Bellamani had taken a group of about fifty Paximani women out to do some gathering.
 When those women had returned they took half the food they had collected and then sent them down to the river to get a drink, while another fifty Bellamani women had left to do more foraging.

 “Apparently,” continued Rosha, “there’s a farming village not far from here.
-It is full of dead Paximani men who were attacked over a week ago.
+It is full of dead Paximani men and boys who were attacked over a week ago.
 Most of the crops aren’t ready to pick yet of course, but a few were and they had plenty of food stored there.
 Unfortunately, all the animals have been slaughtered by the Bellamani, every last pig, goat, and sheep.
 Yet, if we’re allowed to go and tend the crops and mend the fences then we shouldn’t starve…” Rosha trailed off looking sad.
 Allaynah guessed that Rosha was thinking about her imminent death sentence.
 As it turned out, Rosha wasn’t allowed to leave the camp to join a foraging party on the Matriarch’s instructions.

 “Any sign of the painted woman?”

 Rosha shook her head.

 “Don’t worry, there’s still plenty of time left, I am sure she will be back soon.”